OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 </LaunchEvents>
 ```

-### Handling the event and using the appendOnSendAsync API ---- TO UPDATE
+### Handling the event and using the appendOnSendAsync API

 When the user creates a new message, Outlook will load the files specified in the manifest to handle the `OnNewMessageCompose` and `OnNewAppointmentOrganizer` events.
 Outlook on the web will load the `autorunweb.html` page, which then also loads `autorunweb.js` and `autorunshared.js`.